Q: Who is eligible for each conference registration rate?

-A: You may opt-out of registration if you only attend your CLE session to present and will not attend any other events.
-You must inform of us of your decision to opt-out.
+A: You may opt-out of paid registration if you only attend your CLE session to present and will not attend any other events.
+You must inform of us of your decision to opt-out, and we will need your information to register you as a "Panelist - Session Only" so you will still be eligible for CLE teaching credit.
 Please contact Danielle Pruger at email@example.com or 312.988.5149.

 Q: Can I bring a friend/spouse to a reception, breakfast, etc. even if I haven't paid their "guest" registration fee?
 (He/she won't eat or drink.)

-A: We're sorry, but only registered attendees and guests (including children) -- with their badge visible -- may attend conference functions.
+A: We're sorry, but only registered attendees -- with their badge visible -- may attend conference functions.

 Q: Can I bring a last-minute guest to ticketed events (i.e. Friday dinner event)?